yashgarg1708/ALGORITHM-VISUALIZER/README.md

 - Upon running the program, you will be prompted to select the type of algorithm you want to visualize.
 - Choose between sorting algorithms and graph search algorithms.
+- In graph algorithms, place your start point, end point, and blocks, then press the space bar to start the visualization.
-- The visualization will display the algorithm's progress on the selected data set or graph.
+- Watch the sorting or searching algorithm in action as it progresses step by step on the selected data set or graph.

 ## Project Structure